NioTheFirst/ScType/create_typefile.md

 ## Optimizations

 The current optimization that has been performed is the automatic reuse of annotations that share the same names as well as abstract type info.
-For example, if the contract contains 5 function which each have the same parameter, `asset` that has scaling factor 18, instead of:
+For example, if the contract contains 5 function which each have the same address parameter, `asset` that has scaling factor 18, instead of:
 ```
 [ta], function1, asset, 6
 [ta], function2, asset, 6